 Who will enforce the law on commercial pornography websites?

-The Office of Communications (Ofcom) which already regulates the TV, radio and video on demand will also be the regulator of the new online safety regime created by the Online Safety Bill.
+The Office of Communications (Ofcom) which already regulates the TV, radio and video on demand will also regulate the new online safety regime created by the Online Safety Bill.

-Online pornography sites that do not comply with the law by not having age verification or showing extreme pornography may be blocked by Internet Service Providers and mobile network providers.
+Internet Service Providers (ISPs) and mobile network providers may block online pornography sites that do not comply with the law by not having age verification or showing extreme pornography.

 How will sites with pornographic content verify users’ ages?

 There are no plans for the government to state specifically what sites will need to do to prevent underage access.
-It may be that sites require users to register their credit card, or users might need to use a third-party service to prove their age.
+Perhaps sites will require users to register their credit card, or users might need to use a third-party service to prove their age.

 What does this mean for data protection?

-Regulated services will be expected to meet the UK’s data protection standards enforced by the Information Commissioner’s Office.
+Regulated services will have to meet the UK’s data protection standards enforced by the Information Commissioner’s Office.

 When will age verification requirements come into force?